redhat-gpte-labs/practical-intro-to-container-security/lab2.md

 ##### Lab Environment

 ##### DIY (External to Red Hat)
 You can easily build out this lab yourself.
 Just get a hold of (3) RHEL7.5 servers that are subscribed to the repos listed above.
-Contact bkozdemb@redhat.com for the image content (I can't host it to the general public ).
+Contact bkozdemb@redhat.com for the image content (I can't host it external to Red Hat).
 The bastion host is optional.

 ##### Red Hat Internal
 If you are internal to Red Hat, this lab and the image content is available via the [RHPDS](https://rhpds.redhat.com/service/explorer).
 Make sure to upload your ssh key to RHPDS so you can use ```ssh``` to login the bastion host.
 Once your bastion host has been provisioned, you should receive an email from OPENTLC similar to the following.